Anglican Archbishops from Africa, Argentina, and Australia, come to U.S. in display of dissent

 Presiding bishops of the Anglican Church from Argentina, Kenya, Uganda, Congo, and Australia were in suburban Philadelphia yesterday to preside at a confirmation service for 70 or so members of the conservative Church of the Good Shepherd.
 Sounds innocuous enough, but, as Frank Griswold, presiding bishop of the Episcopal Church USA (ECUSA) notes, "There's an ancient principle that bishops do not enter another bishop's diocese without invitation."
 Bishop Charles Bennison of the Diocese of Pennsylvania attended the service and met with at least one of the other bishops, but apparently didn't extend the invitation.
 The media correctly note that this isn't about confirmations—it's about the dispute over the ordination of homosexuals and same-sex unions.
 Bishop Maurice Sinclair of the Anglican Province of the Southern Cone (which comprises Argentina and other South American countries) tells The New York Times that the ECUSA has "innovated in a number of areas [that] exceed the limits of Anglican diversity."
 A published statement by Sinclair about the confirmation ceremony notes that it is "to provide episcopal ministry and pastoral care in line with the theology and consciences of faithful Anglican Christians whose theological positions are indistinguishable from millions of fellow Anglicans throughout the world.
 This shared theological position is not respected or tolerated in many parts of ECUSA, especially not in the diocese of Pa."
 Bennison himself has officiated at an ordination of a homosexual, called the meeting a "canonical crisis" and "a breach of custom and canon and courtesy," but later supported the meeting "to maintain the unity of the diocese."
 Perhaps the most interesting of Bennison's comments is this: "There are no issues that are worthy of dividing the church."
 Thomas Cranmer—one of the key figures in the English Reformation that formed the Church of England—might disagree.
 (Purchase Christian History magazine's issue on Thomas Cranmer and the English Reformation here.)

-Subscribe to Christianity Today and get access to this article plus 60+ years of archives.
+Subscribe to Christianity Today and get access to this article plus 65+ years of archives.